 - Follow beautiful rivers and cross high suspension bridges for a great thrill

-- Enjoy incredible mountain vistas of some of the highest peaks in the world, including Everest, Lhotse, Nuptse and many others
+- Enjoy mountain vistas of some of the highest peaks in the world: Everest, Lhotse, Nuptse

 This challenging trek starts with a flight to Tumlingtar (to the east of Everest).
 The first week is spent trekking through a variety of hill and mountain terrain that sees few visitors, before heading onto the main Everest trail to Kallapattar.
 Here, there are classic and spectacular close-ups of Everest, Nuptse, and Lhotse.